rv0lt/schemas-validators/README.md

-Schemas validators with examples (one correct an one wrong) for XML and JSON
+Schemas validators with examples for XML, JSON and RDF